Written by Sarah Antrim

 Pop up some popcorn on the stove or microwave and prepare some sweet snacks like frozen yogurt pops or chocolate covered raisins to snack on.
 More affordable and much healthier than the movie theater versions!

-Create a nature scavenger hunt with such items as pinecones, turtles, tulips, and whatever is indigenous to your area.
+Create a nature scavenger hunt with such items as pine cones, leaves, turtles, tulips, or whatever wildlife is indigenous to your area.
 The first one to finish their list wins!

 Use your Imagination & Play!